 After the World War II, the process of decolonization of the African continent gathered momentum as Africans increasingly agitated for more political rights and independence.
 While in some parts of the continent colonial powers reluctantly and grudgingly relinquished power, in other parts African people launched protracted struggles against the recalcitrant colonial regimes.
 Thus, between 1945 and 1965 a significant number of African countries gained independence from European colonial powers.
 Ghana became the first African country south of the Sahara to gain independence on 6 March 1957.
 Its independence served an inspiration to other African countries struggling against colonial rule and as a result Ghana occupied a central role in the struggle against colonial rule.

 Just over a year after its independence Ghana under the leadership Kwame Nkrumah convened the first Conference of Independent African States on 15 April 1958.
 Amongst those countries that attended were Ghana, Ethiopia, Sudan, Liberia, Libya, Morocco and Tunisia amongst others.
 There were also representatives of the National Liberation Front of Algeria andthe Union of Cameroonian Peoples.
-It is worth noting that there were only eight African countries were independent at this time.
+It is worth noting that there were only eight African countries who were independent at this time.
 The conference was an unequivocal assertion of Africa’s rejection of colonial and imperialist domination of the continent.
 It became the first Pan African conference to be held on the continent bringing together various African countries.
 Furthermore, the conference became a collective platform from which African countries sought to cooperate in the struggle against colonialism.

 To further encourage and forge a common goal of fighting against colonial rule, the conference called for the observance of African Freedom Day once a year, to mark “the onward progress of the liberation movement, and to symbolize the determination of the People of Africa to free themselves from foreign domination and exploitation.”
 Consequently, 15 April was enacted as African Freedom Day (or Africa Liberation Day), and this marked the beginning of what would later be known as Africa Day.